Fuchsias Aren't Blooming

 Common Reasons Why Fuchsia Isn’t Blooming

-There are five reasons why Fuchsia does not continue to bloom all summer: 1) not keeping the spent blooms deadheaded, 2) letting the plant get too leggy, 3) underwatering and allowing the soil to dry out, 4) under-fertilizing or using the wrong formulation, and 5) not giving the plant enough sun to bloom.
+There are five reasons why Fuchsia does not continue to bloom all summer: 1) rootbound, 2) spent blooms and leggy growth, 3) not enough water, 4) under-fertilizing or using the wrong formulation, and 5) too much shade.

 closeup-of-bloom-on-blue-eyes-trailing-fuchsia.jpg